 Whereas the Nikon 35mm F 1.8 DX is designed to work exclusively on Nikon’s DX DSLRs, the Nikon AF-S 35mm F1.8G will work on your DX and the full-frame (FX) Nikon DSLR you may buy in the future.

 Having owned the Nikon AF-S 35mm F1.8 DX for years, I can recommend it without hesitation.
-It’s compact, well built, and performs well as an everyday lens whilst delivering excellent image quality.
+It’s compact, well-built, and performs as an everyday lens while delivering excellent image quality.